-- It is provided to all full-time employees regardless of the funding source; - Written policies and procedures are maintained that specify the type of stipends permitted, the maximum amount of each stipend, the requirements/process for requesting the stipend, and the approval process; - The amount of the stipend is reasonable, e.g. the stipend pays for a portion of an employee's cell phone (\$50) and not the entire phone bill; - The employee actually uses the entire stipend for the intended purpose.
+- It is provided to all full-time employees regardless of the funding source (i.e. applicable to both grant and non-grant funded employees); - Written policies and procedures are maintained that specify the type of stipends permitted, the maximum amount of each stipend, the requirements/process for requesting the stipend, and the approval process; - The amount of the stipend is reasonable, e.g. the stipend pays for a portion of an employee's cell phone (\$50) and not the entire phone bill; - The employee actually uses the entire stipend for the intended purpose.
 For instance, if a grantee provides a stipend totaling \$200 for health insurance, then the employee must use the total amount to purchase health insurance; and - For some stipends, documentation (invoice, statement, receipt, etc.) from the employee showing that their out-of-pocket costs were equal to, or exceeded, the stipend will be required.
 This is required for health insurance, family care services, etc.